Back Pain · Program · Freedom

 The way out

-You can't stretch a muscle awake.
-You can't massage it awake.
+You can't stretch or massage a muscle awake.

-You have to load it awake — carefully, progressively, in the right order.
+You have to load it awake: carefully, progressively, in order.

-This is also why your scan probably came back "normal", and why "it's mechanical, learn to live with it" felt so useless.
-Nothing is broken.
-Your back isn't damaged, it's undefended.
+This is why your scan came back "normal," and why "learn to live with it" felt so useless.
+Nothing's broken.
+Your back is undefended.
 And undefended is trainable.

 Built for exactly this

-A structured strength method that wakes the system up, builds it back, and makes it hold under real life.
-Built with elite-sport rigour, sized for a man with a job, a family, and no time to waste.
+A structured method that wakes the system up, builds it back, and makes it hold under real life.
+Elite-sport rigour, sized for a man with no time to waste.

 REPAIR